sauvc/rulebook/rulebook.md

 The aim of this task is to localize on coloured flares and bump them causing a golf ball to drop out.
 There are **3 coloured flares** in the arena, one **yellow coloured flare**, one **red coloured flare** and one **blue coloured flare**.
 These flares could be located **anywhere** within the main arena.
 The AUV should locate and bump a flares in **a specified order** to receive bonus points.

 On every attempt, after the AUV successfully completes the _Navigation task_, the team will be informed of the **order** in which the flares have to be bumped.
-The **specified order** may be different between two attempts.
+The **specified order** may be different between different attempts.
 The order will specified using the following notation.

 - Red : **R**
 - Blue : **B**